AdriUMA/Arch-Hyprland/README.md

 # ** Hyprland Install Script **

+- This Repo does not contain Hyprland Dots or configs!
+Dotfiles can be checked [`here`](https://github.com/AdriUMA/dotfiles) .
+During installation, if you opt to copy pre-configured dots, it will be downloaded from that centralized repo.

-> [!IMPORTANT]
+> [!NOTE]
 > This is my modified, summarized, and hardware-adapted version of [`Jakoo's repository`](https://github.com/JaKooLit/Arch-Hyprland).
 The README has been modified, as well as the installation scripts—I recommend reading it.
 I am not responsible for any malfunctions it may have.

-### 🪧🪧🪧 ANNOUNCEMENT 🪧🪧🪧

-- This Repo does not contain Hyprland Dots or configs!
-Dotfiles can be checked [`here`](https://github.com/AdriUMA/dotfiles) .
-During installation, if you opt to copy pre-configured dots, it will be downloaded from that centralized repo.
-- Since the Hyprland-Dots are evolving, some of the screenshots maybe old

 > [!IMPORTANT]
 > Create a backup of your system before installing hyprland using this script.
 This script does NOT include uninstallation of packages.